UGC: The Secret Sauce for Marketing in the Cannabis Industry

 However, if your product/service is more B2B you might think of similar strategies or other social media networks as well where your specific audience spends most of their time.

-Before you start planning the content strategy for Instagram, please make sure you or the content person understands Instagram’s community standards.
+Before you start planning the content strategy for Instagram, please make sure you or the content person understand Instagram’s community standards.

 So if the UGC is basically in your control, here are some activities you can do on Instagram to boost it.